Oppo Find X3: Camera

 The Find X3 and Find X3 Pro have identical camera setups.
 The 50 MP Sony IMX766 is utilized for the wide and ultrawide sensors, featuring native 10-bit color capture.
 The telephoto sensor has a 13 MP sensor with 2x optical zoom.
 New to the Find X3 series is a 3 MP microlens advertised with up to 60x magnification.
 The front camera remains unchanged, using a 32 MP sensor.

+Battery

+The Oppo Find X3 and Find X3 Pro both use a 4500 mAh Li-Po battery, and both models support 65W wired charging (SuperVOOC 2.0), capable of a 40% charge in just 10 minutes.
+Both offer 30W wireless charging and 10W reverse wireless charging.

 Software

 The Find X3 and Find X3 Pro run on ColorOS 11.2, which is based on no smart cover Android 11.